-The CKLA Grade 4 program includes the following components:
+The CKLA Grade 5 program includes the following components:

 - Teacher Guide

 - Reader (or Trade Book)

 - Activity Book

 - Quest for the CoreTM

 - Fluency Supplement (online)

-- digital components for each unit (online)
+- · digital components for each unit (online)

 - Decoding and Encoding Remediation Supplement (online)

-Ensure that grade-appropriate writing paper and/or writing journals are readily available to students.
+With a pocket folder, ensure that grade-appropriate writing paper and/or notebooks are readily available to students.
 You may also wish to provide each student with a pocket folder to transport homework throughout the school year.

 Whenever a lesson suggests you display materials (such as an activity page), please choose the most convenient and effective method to reproduce and display the material.
-Some suggestions include making a transparency of the material and using an overhead projector; scanning the page and projecting it on an interactive electronic surface; or writing the material on the board/chart paper.
-Key charts and other display materials are included in the digital components for each unit.
+Some suggestions include making a transparency of the material and using an overhead projector; scanning the page and projecting it on an interactive, electronic surface; or writing the material on the board/chart paper.
+In addition, key charts and other display materials are included in the digital components for each unit.